 Camtasia is the brand name for a suite of screen-recording applications also known as lecture capture tools.
 The Camtasia Relay product has been licensed for campus use and consists of a desktop application where the recording is captured, as well as a video encoding server and host.
 Recordings made on a desktop or laptop computer are easily and conveniently uploaded to a server.
 An email will automatically send you a link to the recording(s).
 The link can then be shared with others.
 For instance, the link can be copied and pasted into a Canvas site.

 Using Relay requires that you identify a “profile” for each recording.
 A profile generally describes the output that you’d like to receive from the system.
-The standard, recommended profile is "Desktop & Mobile”.
+The standard, recommended profile is "Desktop & Mobile.”
 Files submitted under this profile will be encoded for playback on a desktop computer using Flash and playback on a mobile device using an .m4a file format.
 Other standard options include Audio Only (for mp3 files), Desktop Only, and an option to provide captions to your content.
 When you request your account, please indicate all of the profiles that you may want to use.